rickardlindberg/rickardlindberg.me/writing/rlmeta-vm-poster/README.md

 * Assembly hard to read (not sure how to improve it)
 * Counter is incremented at match time, not at eval time
-* No test suite for basic correctness (error reporting not tested for example)
 * Can concat/splice be even shorter?
     * Splice into a list?
 * New frequency analysis after instructions change